 I never carry out.
 Leaving food in a sweaty container is the meanest thing you can do to it.

-PBS Chef Rick Bayless (Mexico—One Plate at a Time) is an award-winning cookbook author and restaurateur who founded Chicago’s Frontera Grill and Topolobampo.
-He’s also the creator of Rick Bayless Favorite Mexican, a phone app with authentic Mexican recipes and technique videos.
+PBS chef Rick Bayless (Mexico—One Plate at a Time) is a restaurateur who founded Chicago’s Frontera Grill, Xoco and Topolobampo, among others.
+He’s also the award-winning author of several cookbooks including More Mexican Everyday.

 Frontera Grill’s Now-Classic Ceviche

 “I never tire of this ceviche: the lilt of fresh-fresh fish infused with straight-ahead flavors of Mexican street food (lime, chiles, onion, cilantro) and finished to a consistency that’s perfect for piling on tortilla chips or tostadas.
 That’s my favorite way to eat ceviche, the sweet, toasty corn flavor of the crisp-fried corn tortilla being the perfect counterpoint to soft-textured brilliance of good ceviche.
 We’ve had this ceviche on the menu at Frontera Grill for over two decades.

 “Shipped-in off-season tomatoes are always a disappointment to me, so I don’t use them at Frontera or at home.
 When local tomatoes are in season, they go into ceviche.
 When they’re not, bits of sun-dried tomato (and some diced jicama) stand in their place.”

 Yield: makes about 4 cups, enough for 6 to 8 as an appetizer

 - 1 pound “sashimi-quality” skinless meaty ocean fish fillet (halibut, snapper and bass are great choices), cut into ½-inch cubes

 - About 1 ½ cups fresh lime juice